afrovera/simple-app/README.md

 These steps assume that you have an AWS credentials with minimum required privileges and domain name to test the AWS-managed SSL configuration.
 The number of services deployed by this project requires very broad IAM permissions, I recommend using MFA-protected IAM role with such policy.

+1. Prepare AWS Account by creating EC2 Keypair to SSH to the instances and S3 bucket for storing CodeBuild Artifacts.
+To do this, in the navigation pane of the Amazon EC2 console, choose Key Pairs, Create Key Pair, type a name, and then choose Create.
+From the Amazon S3 console dashboard, choose Create Bucket.
+In Create a Bucket, type a bucket name in Bucket Name.
+Click Create.
+2. Create VPC stack with Public/Private subnets in multiple availibility zones.
+Steps: https://github.com/afrovera/quickstart-aws-vpc/blob/master/templates/aws-vpc.template
-1. Create AWS CodePipeline with Git source.
+3. Create AWS CodePipeline with Git source.
+Steps: https://github.com/afrovera/devsecops/blob/master/templates/opstest-pipeline-github.template
+4. Create Infrastructure with AWS High Availibility Beanstalk environments in 2 regions.
 Steps:
-2. Create Infrastructure with AWS High Availibility Beanstalk environments in 2 regions.
+5. Deploy from AWS Git CodePipeline to the AWS Beanstalk targets.
 Steps:
-3. Deploy from AWS Git CodePipeline to the AWS Beanstalk targets.
+6. Deploy AWS Cloudfront proxy endpoint (We will need it for WAF testing) and create 2 custom origins with FQDNs of 2 Beanstalk environments.
 Steps:
-4. Deploy AWS Cloudfront proxy endpoint (We will need it for WAF testing) and create 2 custom origins with FQDNs of 2 Beanstalk environments.
+7. Deploy AWSRoute 53 hosted zone with latency based routing record sets for 2 beanstalk environments.
 Steps:
-5. Deploy AWSRoute 53 hosted zone with latency based routing record sets for 2 beanstalk environments.
+8. Deploy ACM certificate for ALB/Cloudfront endpoint.
 Steps:
-6. Deploy ACM certificate for ALB/Cloudfront endpoint.
-Steps:
-7. Deploy AWS WAF Security Automations.
+9. Deploy AWS WAF Security Automations.
 Steps: https://github.com/afrovera/aws-waf-security-automations/tree/master/deployment
-8. Deploy AWS Threat Detections.
+10. Deploy AWS Threat Detections.
 Steps: https://github.com/afrovera/aws-scaling-threat-detection-workshop/tree/master/templates
-9. Deploy AWS CIS Benchmark.
+11. Deploy AWS CIS Benchmark.
 Steps: https://github.com/afrovera/quickstart-compliance-cis-benchmark/tree/master/templates

 Steps to test
 ------------------